The Love Is Blind: After The Altar Teaser Promises One Of The Year's Most Dramatic Reunions

 Two years ago, a handful of Atlanta-based singles speed dated and fell in love — without ever seeing each other in person.
 Now, the cast of Netflix's Love is Blind season 1 is back for an anniversary party that has the potential to be just as dramatic as the reality show itself.

-Love is Blind: After the Altar will be a three-episode special thT follows the lives of a few season 1 fan-favorites as they prepare for a two-year anniversary party for Love is Blind's success stories: Lauren and Cameron Hamilton, and Amber and Matt Barnett.
-However, not everyone has traveled such a smooth road since the show aired, and there still seems to be some unresolved feelings that a few contestants will have to air out.
+Love is Blind: After the Altar will be a three-episode special that follows the lives of a few season 1 fan-favourites as they prepare for a two-year anniversary party for Love is Blind's success stories: Lauren and Cameron Hamilton, and Amber and Matt Barnett.
+However, not everyone has travelled such a smooth road since the show aired, and there still seems to be some unresolved feelings that a few contestants will have to air out.

 Advertisement